thisispaulcyr/info_db/README.md

 # info_db
-A database for recording configuration settings and generating configuration files.
+A PostgreSQL database for recording configuration settings and generating configuration files.

+Schema name is assumed to be "info".